Michelle Visage

-Michelle Visage (born Michelle Lynn Shupack, September 20, 1968) is an American television personality, singer, broadcaster, producer, and actress.
+Michelle Lynn Shupack Case (née Shupack; born September 20, 1968), known professionally as Michelle Visage, is an American television personality, singer, broadcaster, producer, and actress.
 She gained recognition as a member of the dance-pop group Seduction, who charted five singles on the Billboard Hot 100 between 1989 and 1990.
 She later served as lead vocalist of the R&B and dance group The S.O.U.L.
 S.Y.S.T.E.M., who reached the top of the dance charts with the single "It's Gonna Be a Lovely Day" in 1993.

 In 2011, Visage joined the American reality competition series RuPaul's Drag Race, and has served as a permanent judge since season three.
-She is also a permanent judge on its spin-off series RuPaul's Drag Race All Stars, RuPaul's Drag Race UK, RuPaul's Drag Race: UK vs. the World, and Drag Race Down Under, also hosting the latter.
-Visage has won 3 Primetime Emmy Awards as a producer of RuPaul's Drag Race.
+She is also a permanent judge on its spin-off series RuPaul's Drag Race All Stars, RuPaul's Drag Race UK, RuPaul's Drag Race: UK vs. the World, and Drag Race Down Under, later becoming the host of the lattermost iteration and its vs. the World spin-off.
+She has won four Primetime Emmy Awards as an executive producer of RuPaul's Drag Race.

 Visage was a contestant on the British reality shows Celebrity Big Brother (2015) and Strictly Come Dancing (2019), and was a judge on the talent competition show Ireland's Got Talent (2018–2019).